AVSLab/basilisk/docs/1-7-MigratingToPython3.md

 # Migrating BSK Scripts to Python 3 {#migratingToPython3}

 With release Basilisk v0.8.x onward the software framework now supports using Python 3.
 The purpose of this document is to illustrate how to migrate Python 2 BSK scripts such that they will function in both Python 3 and Python 2.
 For the time being Python 2 is still supported as a depreciated functionality.
 But, python scripts committed to Basilisk should be written such that they support Python 3 and 2 for now.
+This document serves as compilation of BSK common syntactical adjustments needed to use Python 3.
+It is not a comprehensive list of the differences between Python 2 and Python 3.